 You’ll also notice that a portfolio of 20% equities—which most investors would consider extremely conservative—produced an annualized return of 8.2%.
 Many people would find that sufficient to fund their retirement.
 Admittedly, you would have had to weather some five-year periods of dreary returns, but even the worst of these saw 10.1% growth (1.9% annualized).
 The 20-80 portfolio never experienced a one-year loss of more than 11.6%.
 By contrast, even a plain vanilla 60-40 portfolio is vulnerable to losing a third of its value in 12 months.

 The take-away here is this: figure out the rate of return required to meet your financial goals and take only as much risk as necessary.

 Let’s say you’re putting $200 a month in an RESP for your five-year-old daughter with the goal of saving $50,000 by the time she’s 18.
 You’ll meet that target with an annual return of just 5%.
 If you’ve got $100,000 in your RRSP and contribute $5,000 annually, you need 8% returns to retire in 25 years with a million bucks.
-If the last 40 years are any guide, both goals are achievable with quite conservative investments.
+If the last 40 years are any guide, both goals may be achievable with a balanced portfolio.